 A Brief History of Social Media

 In today’s digital age, social media is an increasingly important part of our daily lives.
 It has revolutionized communications, to the extent that it is now our preferred medium of everyday communication.
 Before social media, if you wanted to keep up with the news, you had to walk down to the newsstand in the morning and buy a local edition reporting the events of the past week.
-Today, we get all the latest news and breaking stories about Brexit or Trump online.
+Today, we get all the latest news and breaking stories about Covid-19 or Elon Musk’s recent activities online.
 The last thing many people do before they go to sleep is scroll through their feeds and is probably the first thing before they rise out of covers.
 In the 2000s, we fancied mp3 players or SEGA games, now we‘re weighing in on blogging throughout MySpace, Twitter, Pinterest etc.